bazuayelewis/dannysqlchallenge-week4/README.md

 ```
 ![2](https://user-images.githubusercontent.com/107050974/188128264-6b7d30d8-63dc-4dcf-8b92-754b84c89b02.png)

-*Average deposits made by all customers is 5 and the average deposited amount is 508.86*
+**Average deposits made by all customers is 5 and the average deposited amount is 508.86**

 3. For each month - how many Data Bank customers make more than 1 deposit and either 1 purchase or 1 withdrawal in a single month?

 *I created a CTE 'deposit_transactions' to store all transaction type that were deposits using the **WHERE** clause and created new columns 'months' to return the name of the month each transaction occured using the **MONTHNAME** function and 'txn' to return the number of transactions that occured.
-I used the GROUP BY function to categorize every customer 'txn' on a monthly basis
+I used the GROUP BY function to categorize every customer 'txn' on a monthly basis*

-For my second CTE 'expenses_transactions' I repeated similar steps but this time I changed the **WHERE** clause to return other 'txn' types that are not deposits.
+*For my second CTE 'other_transactions' I repeated similar steps but this time I changed the **WHERE** clause to return other 'txn' types that are not deposits.*

-I later used a subquery to filter customers that made more than one deposits using the **WHERE** clause on the 'deposits_transaction' table then used the **UNION** function to join it to the 'expense_transaction' table that has been filtered to return customers who have at least one txn i.e txn is not empty.
-I used the outer query which consisted of a **GROUP BY** function to return the number of unique customers per month.
+*Then I used a subquery to filter customers that made more than one deposits using the **WHERE** clause on the 'deposits_transaction' table then used the **UNION** function to join it to the 'expense_transaction' table that has been filtered to return customers who have at least one txn i.e txn is not empty.
+I used the outer query which consisted of a **GROUP BY** function and the **DISTINCT** function to return the number of unique customers per month.
 I added an **ORDER BY** function to arrange my results but since we are dealing with months I added a **STR_TO_DATE** function with the neccessary format to arrange my results properly.*
 ```sql
 WITH deposit_transactions AS (
 	SELECT *, monthname(txn_date) as months, COUNT(customer_id) txn